Sumanth-Siddareddy/FederatedProximal/README.md

-# Title: Federated Proximal Algorithm for Brain Tumor Classification : Addressing Non-IID Challenges with Data Augmentation
+# Title: Improving Brain Tumor Classification with Federated Proximal: Solving Non-IID Challenges Using Data Augmentation

 ## Description
 We developed a hybrid federated learning framework using FedProx and ResNet50 to improve model accuracy on uneven healthcare data while preserving privacy.
 By applying data augmentation to non-IID data, our method achieved strong performance, making training more balanced and effective.